gruntjs/grunt-contrib/docs/copy.md

 ##### basePath ```string```

 This option adjusts the folder structure when copied to the destination directory.
+When not explicitly set, best effort is made to locate the basePath by comparing all source filepaths left to right for a common pattern.

 ##### flatten ```boolean```